chetnashah/cppwork/classes.md

 The requirements specified by paragraph 6 essentially state that that two definitions must be identical (not simply equivalent).
 Consequently, a definition introduced in two separate translation units by an #include directive generally will not violate the ODR because the definitions are identical in both translation units.

+### POD classes

+POD stands for `Plain old data` - it is a class without constructors, destructors and virtual member functions.
+It is an aggregate class that contains only PODS as members, has no user defined destructor, no user-defined copy assignment operator and no nonstatic members of pointer-to-member type.

+a data type which is compatible with the equivalent data type in C in layout, initialization, and its ability to be copied with memcpy.

+Informally, the C++ compiler guarantees that there will be no "magic" going on in the structure: for example hidden pointers to vtables, offsets that get applied to the address when it is cast to other types (at least if the target's POD too), constructors, or destructors.
+Roughly speaking, a type is a POD when the only things in it are built-in types and combinations of them.
+The result is something that "acts like" a C type

+ it is all built-in data types (e.g. int, char, float, long, unsigned char, double, etc.) and all aggregation of POD data.
+Yes, it's a recursive definition.

 ### Classes vs structs